mariakalimeri/tardigrade/content/authors/maria/_index.md

 specializing in blood biomarker analysis.

-In the past, I have done research in the fields of protein dynamics, quantitative linguistics and preseismic electromagnetics (fields which may sound diverse but they do share common challenges, at least from the computational point of view).
+In the past, I have done research in the fields of protein dynamics, quantitative linguistics and preseismic electromagnetics.
+These fields may sound diverse but they do share common challenges, at least from the computational point of view.

 I built this website using the [blogdown](https://github.com/rstudio/blogdown) R package and [Hugo](https://gohugo.io), and in the photo on the left I am